 3.Graduate from cardboard furniture

 It’s a sad fact of life that cardboard furniture made from the boxes of your futons, while versatile and uber cheap, cannot last forever.
 And it’s not all that pretty; at least the way I do it it isn’t.
-Yamashin, Nitori and other home goods and secondhand stores have selections of shelves and tables that are infinitely nicer and also come with a good price tag (the important part).
+Yamashin, Nitori and other home goods stores have selections of shelves and tables that are infinitely nicer and also come with a good price tag (the important part).
 My bookshelves were ￥800 each, not too shabby!
 And I have the satisfaction of knowing that I constructed each and every one with the screwdriver on my swiss army knife while puzzling through instructions all in Japanese!
 (Pictures.
 Pictures help.)

 4. Eat on real dishes

 I’m sorry, but nothing feels more temporary than eating on plastic or paper.
 100 yen stores have a lot of beautiful and cute dishware to choose from so go for it!
 It’s also more environmentally friendly and when you have to sort trash to within an inch of its life, you’ll appreciate cutting back as much as possible.
 I myself keep collecting glasses with hilarious English on them… I should probably stop that soon.
 I’m running out of room!